 Next to your walls, the floor covers more square footage than any other place in your room.
 (Other than the ceiling, of course!)
 So paying attention to renewing your floors can make a huge difference in your decor.
 One of the biggest issues a small house can have are mismatched floors between rooms causing a disjointed look.
 Flooring that flows from room to room can visually expand the space.
 But let’s face it, paying a contractor to replace all your flooring can be as expensive as your kid’s first year in college!
 Try these DIY floor projects in one room, or in your whole house to make a personal stamp, save bucks, and refresh your space!
 Our feature project below, from ‘Design Sponge’ by ‘Cartolina’ is an end grain block flooring project.
 This is a project that uses slices of lumber placed grain side up, which makes for a really interesting texture.
-The top photo from ‘Ottesjo‘, is another variation of the same technique with a dark stain.
+The bottom photo from ‘Ottesjo‘, is another variation of the same technique with a dark stain.

 From the founders of decorating bloggers, ‘Young House Love’, learn to stencil a floor!
 The amazing detail that makes this floor… well, amazing?
 It’s done right on the plywood subfloor!
 They simply pulled up the carpet, and painted the floor.
 Voila!
 Charm!